Dividing a Business in a Missouri Divorce: What You Need to Know

 Gather Documents Early: Tax returns, profit and loss statements, balance sheets, payroll records, and bank statements are essential.

-Avoid Commingling: If you want to claim your business as separate property, avoid mixing marital and business finances.
+Avoid Commingling: If you want to claim your business as separate property, keep business and personal finances separate.

 Consider the Emotional Attachment: Think practically, not emotionally.
 Your goal is financial stability and fairness—not revenge.